 - a letter from the owner(s) requesting abandonment and stating the following: details of proposed use; whether property is vacant or improved, if improved, what type of building; number of jobs, if any, to be created by project; project start date, project end date; and pending actions with other city departments, such as other divisions of development services and public works & transportation;

-recording fee payable to “Dallas County” in the form of Cashier Check
+recording fee payable to “City of Dallas” in the form of Cashier Check

 or Money Order.
 A personal or business check will not be accepted for the recording fee;

 - a check for the appraisal fee in the amount of $2,500 is required for certain street, alley and storm water management area abandonments;

 - written concurrence of all persons who own property abutting the area proposed to be abandoned - Quitclaim Deeds will be required from all non-participating abutting owners;